gl-yziquel/maintenance/README.md

 through the `TASKBIN` environment variable.
 We should consider using [fpm][fpm] to give a shot at packaging it.

 * The [python-parse-2D][parse2D] repository.
-The packaging was not conventional.
+The packaging was not conventional;
-It now builds with `python -m build --wheel` from the root folder              .
+it now builds with `python -m build --wheel` from the root folder.

+* The [far][far] paragraph formatter by Stephen Huan.
+It was a simple script; it is now a hatch package.

 [legit]: https://github.com/gl-yziquel/legit
 [legit-mleka]: https://mleku.net/legit